learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 """
 ```

-Thus we have successfully flattened the required data!
+Thus we have successfully flattened the required data

 ## Transforming JSON to Alternative Formats